Sladamos/BulletHell/README.md

 ## License
 Distributed under the MIT License.
 See 'LICENSE.txt' for more information.
 ## Your ideas
-:envelope_with_arrow: If you have any ideas for new features, feel free to create a pull request.
+:envelope_with_arrow: If you have any ideas for new features, feel free to create a pull request or issue.